-5.3.1 Start-up
+5.3.1 Default

 Commidea has produced two default strategies which customers can adopt without modification to provide the basis for the business logic employed.
 One strategy has been designed for Mail Order/Telephone Order (MOTO) sales, the other specifically for e-commerce processing.
 Both strategies utilise the full suite of tools within the Fraud Prevention Service and have been designed to accommodate a generic approach to fraud prevention for their markets.
-Each strategy allows transactions to be branched through sub-strategies dependent upon the level of risk assigned by you to the transaction originally, or as the result of some predefined rules which check phone numbers, delivery addresses, and geolocation.
-These sub-strategies are classified as low, medium and high risk.
-Within the substrategies the predictive scoring and AVS processes are used, but with different acceptance or rejection thresholds dependent upon the level of risk involved.
+Each strategy allows transactions to be branched through sub strategies dependent upon the level of risk assigned by you to the transaction originally, or as the result of some pre-built rules checking phone numbers, delivery addresses, and geolocation.
+These sub strategies are classified as low, medium and high risk.
+Within the sub strategies the predictive scoring and AVS/CSC processes are used, but with different acceptance or rejection thresholds dependent upon the level of risk involved.